(Updated April 7, 2021)

 |Control||Organized outdoor public events and gatherings are limited to 25 people.

 |Lockdown||Organized outdoor public events and gatherings are limited to 10 people.

 Camp EOTB remains on the calendar at this time, we will be watching the provincial guidance and trends in COVID cases and make a determination on this event approximately 1 month from the event in order to give our friends at Black Donald an opportunity to rent to others the sites we currently have reserved for this event.

 Anyone attending EOTB trail runs will be expected to adhere with the provincial guidelines with respecto to face covering and physical distancing.
 In addition, it is imperative that you adhere to these guidelines when you do venture out on the trail:

 - If you are showing any symptoms of COVID-19, or have reason to believe you have been exposed, stay home.

-- If you have traveled outside the country in the last 14 days, stay home.
+- If you have traveled outside the country or province in the last 14 days, stay home.

 - During the event, maintain social distancing from those not in your household (stay 2m away)

 - Bring all equipment you require (tire gauge, air compressor, wrenches for swaybar, etc)